vmchale/project-init/CONTRIBUTING.md

 requests, though whether we will incorporate them depends on how much time contributors have.

+## Getting started

+If you'd like ideas for ways to contribute, check out `TODO.md`.
+Feel free to open a PR or an issue if you want guidance on how to implement something.

+## Rules
 As a reminder, we follow the [rust standards of conduct](https://www.rust-lang.org/en-US/conduct.html), with the addendum that we are committed to providing a friendly, safe and welcoming environment